Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/klaviyo-cohort.md

 - "Properties about someone" → `isActive `sets to be `is true `with type `Boolean`.
 - "If someone is in or not in a list" → Person `is `in `Choose a list `→ chooses a list from the dropdown list.

-After that, you create a segment with active users in the cohort, which can be used for events that follow.
+After that, you create a segment with active users in the cohort to use for events that follow.